MarisaNicoleSloan/career-portfolio/README.md

 <b>Results and Achievements</b>
 <br>

+<li>Significantly improved the efficiency of search engine indexing, resulting in a 30% reduction in indexing time.
+This allowed new content to appear in search results more quickly</li>
-20% increase in page indexation within one week, boosting organic traffic and visibility
+<li>20% increase in the amount of pages indexed within one week, boosting organic traffic and visibility</li>
+<li>The sitemap index facilitated cross-linking between related content, resulting in a 20% increase in user navigation between different sections of the website</li>

 <br>
 [View feature live](https://luxuryrehabs.com/care/)
 <br>